Skip advert

 We were mightily impressed by the Kia EV9 when we tested it earlier this year.
 It isn’t just one of the best large electric SUVs on sale, it's one of the best large SUVs full stop.
 With masses of interior space, an excellent electric powertrain and a good driving experience, it ticks all the boxes that family car buyers need, while looking sharp from the outside, too.

-Sure, it’s expensive at just under £65,000, but the EV9 couldn’t be any more different to a humble Kia Picanto or Ceed.
+Sure, it’s expensive at just over £65,000, but the EV9 couldn’t be any more different to a humble Kia Picanto or Ceed.
 It lives up to that lofty price tag with an interior that’s streets ahead of any model we’ve seen before from the brand in terms of quality and space.
 As expected, you get all the tech you could possibly want, plus physical controls for important interior functions and a choice of six or seven-seat configurations.
 Fold down the third row of seats and you have an enormous 828 litres of boot space.

 Advertisement - Article continues below